-Monthly Archives: May 2004
+Month: May 2004

 A New Toy

 Holding on to the standing poles in the middle of the trains for support can be hazardous.
 Some just don’t seem to see the fingers wrapped around the poles for some reason.
 They barge through the train doors and plonk themselves, their backs onto these fragile fingers.
 No apologies not withstanding.
-Have sent in a
+Have sent in a suggestion to the train people to make these poles electrified.”

 Ready, Set… Hold on